 - With whom have you shared your story or God’s story?

-If they forgot to follow through on a commitment or did not have the opportunity to do so, then those commitments from the prior week should be added to this week’s commitments.
+If the members of your home church forgot to follow through on a commitment or did not have the opportunity to do so, then those commitments from the prior week should be added to this week’s commitments.
 If someone simply refuses to obey something they clearly heard from God then it should be treated as a church discipline issue.

 LOOK UP [1/3 of your time]

-- What did you like about this passage?
+- What did you like about this Bible passage?

 - What did you find challenging or hard to understand about this passage?